sr-murthy/fsrapiclient/docs/sources/usage.rst

    ...
    fsrapiclient.api.FsrApiResponseException: Multiple firms returned.
 Firm name needs to be more precise.
 If you are unsure of the results please use the common search endpoint

-In this case the exception was generated because a common search for ``'hiscox'`` shows that there are multiple firm entries containing this name fragment:
+In this case the exception was generated because a common search for ``'hiscox'`` shows that there are multiple firms entries containing this name fragment:

 .. code:: python